0xadada/0xadada.github.io/_posts/2015-03-17-mcluhan-understanding-media.md

 ---
-title: "Understanding Media, Reversal of the Overheated Media"
+title: "Understanding Media, Reversal of the Overheated Medium"
-displayTitle: "Understanding Media, Reversal of the Overheated Media"
+displayTitle: "Understanding Media, Reversal of the Overheated Medium"
 date: 2015-03-17 15:54:00
 metaDescription: "Understanding Media, even more relevant today."
 metaKeywords: